rongjiecomputer/minimal-emscripten/readme.md

 });
 ```

-For simple hello world example, it should look something like this.
+For simple hello world example, loader code which user needs to write should look something like this:

 ```js
 var Module = {};